|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Reliable operation of these two independent shutdown systems may impose constraints on the FNR core rod fuel alloy mix and hence on the FNR core rod fuel reprocessing cycle time.

-The safety shutdown of each fuel bundle is accomplished by removing argon control pressure from a normally open full port actuator drain valve.
+The withdrawal of each fuel bundle is accomplished by removing argon control pressure from a normally open full port actuator drain valve.
 When this argon pressure is removed the valve opens by gravity acting on a weight which rapidly drains liquid sodium from the mobile fuel bundle actuator.

 REACTOR PRIMARY AND INTERMEDIATE COOLANTS:

 The reactor primary and intermediate coolants are both pure liquid sodium.
 A Na-K mixture is specifically excluded.
 A Na-K mixture offers superficial advantages in terms of melting point.
-However, in a power reactor the presence of potassium in the primary sodium leads to formation of K-40 which has a half life of 1.26 X 10^9 years.
-If there are many such power reactors operating for many years K-40 will become an increasing environmental problem.
-The best solution to this problem is to not produce K-40 in the first place.
+However, in a breeder reactor the presence of potassium in the primary sodium leads to increased neutron absorption.
+The best solution to this problem is to not use potassium in the first place.
 Hence the primary coolant should be pure sodium.

 The intermediate coolant circuits will operate until something fails, likely an intermediate heat exchange bundle or a steam generator tube.
 In an intermediate heat exchange bundle failure intermediate coolant will mix with the primary coolant.
 Hence to keep potassium out of the primary coolant the intermediate coolant must also be pure sodium.